ahpohl/convpot/README.md

 * **--verbose or -v** - print verbose output, can be given multiple times to increase verbosity
 * **--info or -i** - display supported instruments
 * **--timer** - benchmark the program run time, useful for very large files
-* **--output or -o FILE** - give alternative output filename.
-The default is the name of the first input file (but with sqlite extenstion)
+* **--output FILE** - give alternative output filename.
+The default is the name of the first input file
-* **--merge or -m FILE** - a file with filenames to merge one by line.
+* **--merge FILE** - a file with filenames to merge one by line.
 A "!" denotes a comment.
 * **--smooth LEVEL** - smooth current and voltage data (level 1-4).
 Useful for dQ/dV plots which show artefacts due to noise.

 ## Authors